File Gumbo Spice: What It Is, How to Use, Safety & Recipes

 • Features: Combines file with smoked paprika and cayenne

-Look for products labeled “pure file powder” if you want the most traditional experience.
-Avoid blends unless you’re sure about the additional ingredients complementing your recipe.
+Look for "pure file powder" labels.
+Avoid blends unless ingredients complement your recipe.

 Recipes with File Gumbo Spice